hackabit18/Dank/README.md

 gcc and gdb(GNU debugger), python (Importing: subprocess), PHP, JavaScript, AWS Server, CSS, HTML

 #INSTRUCTIONS TO RUN gameToDebug#
+* The application is hosted at dank.gametodebug.tech
+* You can add your code directly to the code editor.

+OR

 * Clone the repository.
 * Put the code in the h.cpp file in the gdb folder.